BYU-Hydroinformatics/ggst/docs/source/api.rst

      - GLADAS
      - 1.0 degrees

-*To learn more about how this is calculated please visit our algorithm page.
+*To learn more about how this is calculated please visit our Computational Algorithm page.
-This section will also help you create a dataframe, plot your data, and visualize your data on an animated map
+This section will also help you create a dataframe, plot your data, and visualize your data on an animated map.